Hello Guys, took a bit long, but as I said here is the 2nd part of web application pen-testing methodology.

 Testing for Cross-Origin Resource Sharing

-CORS is a vulnerability where the attacker can steal sensitive data of the user such as Payment info, messages, email id, contact no, depends on the application any type of sensitive information it can be.
+CORS is a vulnerability where the attacker can steal sensitive data of the user such as Payment info, messages, email id, contact no, depending on the application of any type of sensitive information.

 I would like to share a bit more about this as this is one of the high-level vulnerabilities, so basically CORS is all about the resource sharing in between two sites, as we know

-suppose now if we want to fetch any kind of information from other services then we will be using the Cross-origin Resource sharing.
+If we want to fetch any information from other services, we will use Cross-origin Resource sharing.

 So how do look for it?

-Check the request part if any origin header is included then you can give a try to cors there.
-Most of the times CORS is implemented but not configured properly, the domains should be properly filtered.
+Check the request part if any origin header is included then you can try to cors there.
+CORS is often implemented but not configured properly; the domains should be properly filtered.